 In interpreting the interplay between coverage and the exclusionary clause, the Court restated the established law that a “clause in the policy providing coverage will be broadly interpreted in favour of the insured.
 An exclusion clause limiting coverage will be strictly interpreted.”

 Accordingly, the Court held that the reason for the policy was to “pay damages arising from a breach of contract or from negligence in the performance of professional services.”
 With that being the case, the Insurers then had the onus of establishing, on a balance of probabilities, that the damages arose out of a lack of timeliness (the policy exclusion) and not from delays caused by having to correct errors or omissions in the drawings.
 The Court held that the Insurers failed to discharge that burden.
 In so ruling, the Court held that no damages were caused by pure delay, and that based on the Judge’s findings, all of the delay (and resulting damages) were caused by the engineer’s negligence.
 As such, the insurers (alone) were responsible for paying all of the damages, which totaled more than half a million dollars.

 This case should serve as a reminder to submit all material professional negligence claims to any applicable insurers, and to get a second opinion from an insurance coverage lawyer before relying upon any denial of insurance coverage.

-If your insurer has denied coverage for a breach of contract or professional negligence claim against you or your company, call the law office of Michael Lesage at 647-495-8995 for a free consultation with an experienced Toronto and Hamilton insurance lawyer today.
+If your insurer has denied coverage for a breach of contract or professional negligence claim against you or your company, call the law office of Michael Lesage at 647-495-8995 for a consultation with an experienced Toronto and Hamilton insurance lawyer today.